mochi-mallard/ANDSheCan/README.md

 08 May 2022:
 Good god, learned how to get the images to zoom in on hover.
 This is seriously cool.
 Add a card in Notion.

+I feel grateful for this AND bootcamp.
+I think it gave me a push to get on with this because of the project submission.
+I feel proud of what I've done, I could add so much more--links to the gallery, more media query stuff.
+For now.
+I'm ahppy with it!
+Time to submit this.